Touhou Project

-Touhou Project has become particularly notable as a prominent source of Japanese dōjin content, with the series spawning a vast body of fan-made works such as artwork, music, print works, video games, and Internet memes.
-Because of this, it has gained somewhat of a cult following outside of Japan.
+The Touhou Project has become more particularly notable as a prominent source of Japanese doujin content, with the series spawning a vast amount of fan-made works such as artwork, music, print works, video games, and Internet memes.
+Because of this, it has gained a large cult following outside of Japan.
 The popularity of the series and its derivative works has been attributed in part to the few restrictions placed by ZUN on the use of his content.
 Unofficial works are frequently sold at fan conventions, including Comiket, where the franchise has frequently held the record for circle participation, and the official convention Reitaisai, where trial versions of the official games are typically distributed prior to release.

 Games

 PC-98 games

-Jun'ya Ōta, who was then a mathematics student at Tokyo Denki University working under the name "ZUN Soft", developed the first five Touhou games for NEC PC-9800 personal computers, utilizing the platform's 16-bit color graphics and 6-channel FM synthesis audio.
+Jun'ya "ZUN" Ōta, who was then a mathematics student at Tokyo Denki University working under the name "ZUN Soft", developed the first five Touhou Project games for the PC-98 computer, utilizing the platform's 16-bit color graphics and 6-channel FM synthesis audio.
 The games were published by Amusement Makers, a student game development club that Ōta was a member of.